apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 [SE-0314](https://github.com/apple/swift-evolution/blob/main/proposals/0314-async-stream.md)
 introduced new `Async[Throwing]Stream` types which act as root asynchronous sequences.
 These two types allow bridging from synchronous callbacks such as delegates to an asynchronous sequence.
-This proposal adds a new root asynchronous sequence with the goal to bridge multi producer systems into an asynchronous sequence.
+This proposal adds a new root primitive with the goal to model asynchronous multi-producer-single-consumer systems.

 ## Motivation

-After using the `AsyncSequence` protocol and the `Async[Throwing]Stream` types extensively over the past years, we learned that there are a few important behavioral details that any `AsyncSequence` implementation needs to support.
+After using the `AsyncSequence` protocol, the `Async[Throwing]Stream` types, and the `Async[Throwing]Channel` types extensively over the past years, we learned that there is a gap in the ecosystem for a type that provides strict multi-producer-single-consumer guarantees with backpressure support.
-These behaviors are:
+Additionally, any type stream/channel like type needs to have a clear definition about the following behaviors:

 1. Backpressure
 2. Multi/single consumer support
 3. Downstream consumer termination
 4. Upstream producer termination

-In general, `AsyncSequence` implementations can be divided into two kinds: Root asynchronous sequences that are the source of values such as `Async[Throwing]Stream` and transformational asynchronous sequences such as `AsyncMapSequence`.
-Most transformational asynchronous sequences implicitly fulfill the above behaviors since they forward any demand to a base asynchronous sequence that should implement the behaviors.
-On the other hand, root asynchronous sequences need to make sure that all of the above behaviors are correctly implemented.
-Let's look at the current behavior of `Async[Throwing]Stream` to see if and how it achieves these behaviors.
+The below sections are providing a detailed explanation of each of those.

 ### Backpressure

+In general, backpressure is the mechanism that prevents a fast producer from overwhelming a slow consumer.
+It helps stability of the overall system by regulating the flow of data between different components.
+Additionally, it allows to put an upper bound on resource consumption of a system.
+In reality, backpressure is used in almost all networked applications.

+In Swift, asynchronous sequence also have the concept of internal backpressure.
+This modeled by the pull-based implementation where a consumer has to call `next` on the `AsyncIterator`.
+In this model, there is no way for a consumer to overwhelm a producer since the producer controls the rate of pulling elements.

+However, the internal backpressure of an asynchronous isn't the only backpressure in play.
+There is also the source backpressure that is producing the actual elements.
+For a backpressured system it is important that every component of such a system is aware of the backpressure of its consumer and its producer.

+Let's take a quick look how our current root asynchronous sequences are handling this.

-Root asynchronous sequences need to relay the backpressure to the producing system. `Async[Throwing]Stream` aims to support backpressure by providing a configurable buffer and returning `Async[Throwing]Stream.Continuation.YieldResult` which contains the current buffer depth from the `yield()` method.
+`Async[Throwing]Stream` aims to support backpressure by providing a configurable buffer and returning `Async[Throwing]Stream.Continuation.YieldResult` which contains the current buffer depth from the `yield()` method.
 However, only providing the current buffer depth on `yield()` is not enough to bridge a backpressured system into an asynchronous sequence since this can only be used as a "stop" signal but we are missing a signal to indicate resuming the production.
 The only viable backpressure strategy that can be implemented with the current API is a timed backoff where we stop producing for some period of time and then speculatively produce again.
 This is a very inefficient pattern that produces high latencies and inefficient use of resources.

+`Async[Throwing]Channel` is a multi-producer-multi-consumer channel that only supports asynchronous producers.
+Additionally, the backpressure strategy is fixed by a buffer size of 1 element per producer.

+We are currently lacking a type that supports a configurable backpressure strategy and both asynchronous and synchronous producers.

 ### Multi/single consumer support